SAP/gigya-android-sdk/sdk-core/README.md

 Follow LINE login guidelines to set up your channel id in the [Line developer console](https://developers.line.biz/console/).

+**Note:**
-**Note:** The LineProviderWrapper class is set to reference the “R.string.line_channel_id" string reference.
+The LineProviderWrapper class is set to reference the “R.string.line_channel_id" string reference.
+If you plan to bundle the wrapper within library use "context.getResources().getIdentifier("line_channel_id", "string", context.getPackageName()" instead.

 If you have not already changed your JAVA compatibility within your build file, please do so, as Line integration requires it.
 ```